1EnK/ore-wizard/README.md

 ## Script Usage

-This script provides a set of commands to manage wallets and mining scripts for ORE (Open Rewards Ecosystem).
+This script provides a set of commands to manage wallets and mining scripts for Ore (Open Rewards Ecosystem).
 It accepts a command as an argument and executes the corresponding action.

 ### Commands

 - `--setup`: Initialize and configure wallets and mining scripts.
-- `--update-urls`: Update the RPC URLs in the ORE scripts.
+- `--update-urls`: Update the RPC URLs in the Ore scripts.
 - `--sol-balance` or `-s`: Check the SOL balance for each address.
 - `--fund-sol` or `-f`: Fund the SOL balance for each miner address to maintain the minimum balance.
-- `--rewards`: Check the ORE rewards for each address.
+- `--rewards`: Check the Ore rewards for each address.
-- `--claim`: Automate claiming ORE rewards for configured wallets.
+- `--claim`: Automate claiming Ore rewards for configured wallets.
-- `--ore-balance` or `-o`: Check the ORE balance for each address.
+- `--ore-balance` or `-o`: Check the Ore balance for each address.
-- `--start-miners` or `-m`: Start multiple screens for ORE mining sessions.
+- `--start-miners` or `-m`: Start multiple screens for Ore mining sessions.
 - `--pubkeys`: Fetch the public keys for each address and export to `addr_list.txt`.
 - `--help`: Display usage information.